Axway/api-builder-docs/content/en/docs/Plugins/Base64.md

 ISSUE: Catch prohibited: Node.JS
 ISSUE: Catch prohibited: NPM
 ISSUE: Catch prohibited: Our builder should complain if it is not "API Builder".

+# ISSUE: Contractions
+I can't imagine API Builder wouldn't handle OAS3.
+I don't care what you think, but it's something that'll take some time and we could've done it earlier, but we couldn't find the time.
+It shouldn't bother you.

 ## NON-ISSUE: Duplicate
 Duplicate 1